HeikkiRuhanen/ethiopian-identity-wallet/README.md

 # Ethiopian Identity Wallet

-A decentralized identity wallet application for Ethiopian citizens that leverages privacy-preserving smart contracts to verify nationality, age, and service eligibility without exposing sensitive personal data.
+A decentralized identity wallet application for Ethiopian citizens that leverages privacy-preserving smart contracts to verify nationality and creates Soul Bound Tokens as proof of verification.

 ## Features

-- **Privacy-Preserving Verification**: Verify Ethiopian nationality, age, and service eligibility without revealing actual personal information.
+- **Privacy-Preserving Nationality Verification**: Verify Ethiopian nationality without revealing sensitive personal data
+- **Soul Bound Token Creation**: Generate non-transferable tokens that prove nationality verification
-- **Smart Contract Integration**: Uses Compact language smart contracts for secure, on-chain verification.
+- **Smart Contract Integration**: Uses Compact language smart contract for secure, on-chain verification
-- **Credential Management**: Create and manage verifiable credentials for Ethiopian identity.
+- **Credential Management**: Create and manage verifiable credentials for Ethiopian identity
-- **Zero-Knowledge Proofs**: Generate and verify proofs using the Midnight proof system.
+- **Zero-Knowledge Proofs**: Generate and verify proofs using the Midnight proof system

-## Smart Contracts
+## Smart Contract

-The project includes three Compact smart contracts:
+The project uses a single Compact smart contract:

-1. **Ethiopian Nationality Verification**: Verifies a user's Ethiopian citizenship without revealing their personal information.
+**Ethiopian Nationality Verification**: Verifies a user's Ethiopian citizenship without revealing their personal information.
+The contract includes:
-2. **Age Verification**: Verifies a user's age without revealing their date of birth.
-3. **Service Eligibility**: Combines nationality and age verification to determine eligibility for various Ethiopian services.
+- A ledger for storing nationality verification statuses
+- A structure for Ethiopian nationality credentials
+- Functions to verify the validity of credentials and authorization of issuers
+- A main function to verify and record nationality status

 ## Prerequisites